Assuming enp129s0f0 is for internal network and enp129s0f1 for external network.

 2. Configure IPTABLES to forward packets from internal network.

-$ sudo iptables -t nat -A POSTROUTING -o enp129s0f1 -j MASQUERADE
+On the head node$ sudo iptables -t nat -A POSTROUTING -o enp129s0f1 -j MASQUERADE

 $ sudo iptables -A FORWARD -i enp129s0f0 -o enp129s0f1 -j ACCEPT